mi::neuraylib::IImage_api Class Reference

 Creates a (deep) copy of the passed canvas.

-virtual ITileclone_tile( const ITile* tile) const =0
+- virtual ITile* mi::neuraylib::IImage_api::clone_tile( const ITile* tile) const [pure virtual]

 Creates a copy of the passed tile.